mayukhjit-c/gcsemate-website/README.md

 **Proudly made using no generative AI** - This entire project was handcrafted with pure JavaScript, HTML, and CSS.

 GCSEMate is a comprehensive GCSE revision platform designed to help students efficiently access and organize revision materials.
-Created by Mayukhjit Chakraborty, the platform provides a streamlined interface for students to browse subjects, access past papers, watch educational videos, read blog posts, and utilize an AI tutor.
+Created by Mayukhjit Chakraborty, the platform provides a streamlined interface for students to browse subjects, access past papers, watch educational videos, and read blog posts.

 ## Features